pinax-network/token-api/.changeset/README.md

 ### Creating a Release

-1. Run `bun changeset status --verbose` to see the version
+1. Run `bun changeset:status` to see the version
 2. If you see `3.5.4` then this will be the next version
 3. Create GitHub release with tag `v3.5.4`
 4. Publish (the workflow validates the tag matches)